-- Putting an asterisk at the end of the name, like
+- Adding an asterisk at the end of the name, like

 business*, will find all the files with your search term at the beginning of the name.

-- If you put it at the beginning, then your search will include only results with your text at the end.
+- If you use it at the beginning, your search will only include results with your text at the end.
 For example,

-d:, and the command prompt will now listen to the new drive.
+d:, and the Command Prompt will listen to the new drive.